Tencent/puerts/doc/unity/en/tutorial/mcp-server.md

 ### Q: Do I need to restart after changing the port?

 Yes.
-The port and resource root can only be changed while the server is stopped.
+The port can only be changed while the server is stopped.
 Restart the server after making changes.

 ### Q: Does closing the MCP Server management window stop the server?